Mantaro/mantaro-wiki/znai/currency/items.md

 description: "Woah.
 How did you catch this?
 (Require **Sparkle tool or better** to drop).",
 rarity: "Epic",
 api: {
-obtain: "Fish, Premium Fish Treasure"
+obtain: "/fish, Premium Fish Treasure"
 }},
 {
 name: "Moon Runes",